Sunday, September 30, 2018

 • Discussion:

 -One aspect of God's nature is that He is omnipresent.
 That means He is present everywhere at once.
 He transcends the boundaries of matter, space, and time.
-He is infinite.
-Nothing in creation can contain Him in the fullness of His glory.
-He is bound by nothing.
-This is revealed plainly throughout the Old Testament:
+He is confined by nothing.
+No part of creation can contain Him in the fullness of His glory.
+He is not restricted to any section of the universe.
+There is no place where God does not inhabit.
+He is fully present everywhere.
+This attribute of God clearly shines forth in the Old Testament:

 "But will God indeed dwell with mankind on the earth?
 Behold, heaven and the highest heaven cannot contain You; how much less this house which I have built."
 (2 Chronicles 6:18)

-The various expressions from the Old Testament describing God as omnipresent are equally applicable to Christ in His deity.
-Consider this passage in the New Testament:
+These expressions describing God as omnipresent are equally applicable to Jesus Christ in His deity.
+Consider these words from Paul about His relation to creation:

 "far above all rule and authority and power and dominion, and every name that is named, not only in this age but also in the one to come.
 And He put all things in subjection under His feet, and gave Him as head over all things to the church, which is His body, the fullness of Him who fills all in all."
 (Ephesians 1:21-23)